finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

 **400** | The details of the input related failure |  -  |
 **0** | Error response |  -  |

-<a name="postInstrumentCapabilities"></a>
+<a name="queryInstrumentCapabilities"></a>
-# **postInstrumentCapabilities**
+# **queryInstrumentCapabilities**
-> InstrumentCapabilities postInstrumentCapabilities(lusidInstrument, model, effectiveAt, recipeScope, recipeCode)
+> InstrumentCapabilities queryInstrumentCapabilities(lusidInstrument, model, effectiveAt, recipeScope, recipeCode)

-[EXPERIMENTAL] PostInstrumentCapabilities: Given an example instrument provides instrument capabilities, outlining features, and, given the model, the capabilities also include supported addresses as well as economic dependencies.
+[EXPERIMENTAL] QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
+These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.

 Returns instrument capabilities containing useful information about the instrument and the model.
 This includes  - features corresponding to the instrument e.g. Optionality:American, Other:InflationLinked  - supported addresses (if model provided) e.g. Valuation/Pv, Valuation/DirtyPriceKey, Valuation/Accrued  - economic dependencies (if model provided) e.g. Cash:USD, Fx:GBP.USD, Rates:GBP.GBPOIS